Mindfulness Based Psychotherapy

-We all know that suffering is experienced in many ways.
-It often occurs in the context of trauma, conflict, separation, grief; we each have our own stories.
-The apparent failure of our relationship with family, friends, community, the loss of a loved one or unwelcome changes in our life situation (health, financial, job) can trigger painful fear based emotions, and self defeating behaviors which create a disconnection from our relationship with our selves and our lives.
+We all experience suffering.
+Sometimes this occurs in the context of trauma, conflict, separation, grief; we each have our own stories.
+The apparent failures and painful disappointments in our relationship with family, friends, community, the loss of a loved one or unwelcome changes in our life situation (health, financial, job) can trigger painful fear based emotions, and reactive, self defeating behaviors which create a disconnection from our natural relationship with our selves and our lives.
 This pain can manifest as depression, anxiety, obsessive thoughts, compulsive, aggressive, addictive and avoidant behaviors, medical illness and so on.

 In other words, our suffering has a context.
 We feel, think and act the way we do for really good reasons, despite how we judge those feelings and whether or not our behaviors are adaptive or functional.

 And yet, thankfully, the story does not end here.
-Our integrity or inherent wholeness, remains present and, despite how things feel, we can reconnect with our lives, and heal.rom the toolbar.
+Our natural integrity or inherent wholeness, remains present and, despite how things feel, we can reconnect with our heart, our true self, and heal.

-My therapeutic approach engages the healing process by establishing a trusting psychotherapeutic relationship with you and offering a core skill involving meditative practice or body-mind training which can allow for the settling of body, breath, mind and the natural balance and clarity that results.
+My approach engages the healing process by establishing a trusting psychotherapeutic relationship with you and offering a core skill involving meditative practice or body-mind training.
+This can allow for the settling of body, breath, mind and return our natural balance and clarity.

-Negative fear based thoughts and feelings are, understandably, reflexively pushed away.
-However, they carry vital information and energy that, when opened to in a grounded way, are essential to our lives and can bring transformation and healing; and when (unconsciously) pushed aside and identified with, become the source of confusion, distress and illness.
+When we are hurt emotionally we naturally feel danger and our fight-flight system kicks in as a mode of protection.
+But, negative fear based emotions obscure and displace our genuine painful feelings which understandably, are reflexively pushed away.
+However, these feelings are themselves vita l pieces of information and energy that, when opened to in a grounded way, are essential to our lives.
+As we allow them back, they can, paradoxically become an antidote, and bring relief from our suffering.
+But when feelings are (unconsciously) pushed aside, they can become a great source of confusion, distress and illness.
 This is very much like an untended weed filled garden versus one where the weeds are pulled, composted and mixed back into the soil as a vital fertilizer.
 Through our intention to maintain and grow our garden, we pull the weeds, one at a time.
 Weeds are then composted and naturally recycled thus providing essential nutrients to our growing flowers and vegetables.

-I have found that the first step to recovery is to become sufficiently clear about the suffering in your life and a have a willingness to open to the possibility that things might be different.
-Secondly, if you are prescribed psychiatric drugs and have become tired of that dead end you may find that you are open to an opportunity and motivation for change.
-Then, if you are sufficiently motivated to engage in a psychotherapeutic process and practice certain meditation techniques you will discover that you can begin to open to and ground yourself through challenging negative impulses, emotions, thoughts and behaviors.
-Through this therapeutic life process, awareness, acceptance, understanding and insight can result, leading to real and enduring change - if you are willing to take a chance, do the work and try something different.
+I have found that the first step to the recovery of your natural self, is to become sufficiently clear about the suffering in your life and a have a willingness to open to the possibility that things might be different.
+Secondly, if you are prescribed psychiatric drugs and have become disappointed in the results, you may find that you are open to an opportunity for growth and have sufficient motivation for establishing lasting change, change that does not require alteration of consciousness through psych drugs just to get through your day.
+You do not have to be defined by your given disorder.
+You can engage in a psychotherapeutic process and practice certain meditation techniques and through this you may discover that you will begin to open to and ground yourself through challenging negative impulses, emotions, thoughts and behaviors.
+Through this therapeutic life process, awareness, acceptance, understanding and insight results, leading to real and enduring change - if you are willing to take a chance, do the work and try something different.

-In meditative practice you can open to and release body tension and resistance and thus set the stage for the natural settling and calming of body and breath.
-With the settling of body and breath you may find that body and breath are actually unified with mind.
-Unification of body, breath and mind is expressed as simple awareness through body, breath, environment, feelings, thoughts and impulses and is naturally open and responsive within and as your life, thus affording a natural grounding and balance.
+Meditation involves an opening to and release of body tension and resistance thus setting the stage for the natural settling and calming of body and breath.
+Through the settling of body and breath you may find that body and breath are actually unified with mind.
+Unification of body, breath and mind is expressed as simple awareness through body, breath, environment, sensations, feelings, thoughts and impulses and is naturally open and responsive within and as your life, thus affording a natural grounding and balance.

 This approach differs from the conventional psychiatric drug based brain approach which is based on a philosophy of materialism that assumes that human emotional suffering begins and ends in the brain.